MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Invoke-RestMethod.md

 path, the default is the current location.
 The name is treated as a literal path.
 Names that contain brackets (`[]`) must be enclosed in single quotes (`'`).

 By default, `Invoke-RestMethod` returns the results to the pipeline.
-To send the results to a file and to the pipeline, use the **Passthru** parameter.

 ```yaml
 Type: System.String